Version 2.1 (July 2013)

 8.3.3 Other than as published in reports to the membership, information provided to the TAG and its deliberations are private.

-8.3.4 Other aspects of the TAG are described at the Advisory Groups web page[4].
+8.3.4 Other aspects of the TAG are described at the Governance web page.

 8.4 Membership Committee